zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 ## **Step 1:** Creating a Sample Application in Essbase21c

 1. Login to the Essbase 21c web interface using the Essbase URL. i.e. http://ip:9000/essbase/jet.

     Note: Please replace ip with your instance's IP Address.

-2. On the Applications tab click “Import” option in the Essbase web interface as shown below.
+2. On the Applications tab click **Import** option in the Essbase web interface as shown below.

     ![](./images/image14_1.png "")

-3. Click Catalog.
+3. Click **Catalog**.

     ![](./images/image14_2.png "")